gher-uliege/DIVAnd_HFRadar.jl/docs/src/index.md

 # DIVAnd HF Radar

-The package `DIVAnd_hfradar` allow to interpolate surface current data on a regular grid.
+The package `DIVAnd_HFRadar` allow to interpolate surface current data on a regular grid.
 The primary use-case is for radial current measurements for high-frequency radars.
 But it can also be applied to any other current data (like ADCPs or drifters).

 ## Formulation

-The package `DIVAnd_hfradar` aims to minimize the following cost function
+The package `DIVAnd_HFRadar` aims to minimize the following cost function

 ```math
 J_{\mathrm {vel}}(\vec u) = ||u||^2 + ||v||^2 +